Trump's payroll tax plan has a catch: All the details you need to know

 Here are more resources on the executive actions on student loans, halting evictions and unemployment benefits.
 We also have info on the status of the second round of stimulus checks, what the next aid package looks like and how negotiations are going between the Democrats and Republicans.

-Discuss: Trump's payroll tax plan: When the 'holiday' starts, how much you get, if you have to pay it back
+Discuss: Trump's payroll tax plan: When the 'holiday' starts, how much you get, when you pay it back

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.